MarleeG/PalindromeChecker/README.md

 # PalindromeChecker - UNDER CONSTRUCTION

-This is checks where the string inputted is a palindrome.
+This app checks if the string inputted is a palindrome.

 Palindrome - a word, phrase, or sequence that reads the same backward as forward, e.g., madam or nurses run.

 ## Built With
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)